 In the previous piece I discussed the personal impact of seeing the image of Venerable Quang Duc on fire.
 Profound as that was – establishing my idea of monks as formidable, righteous, worthy of great respect, and definitely onto something – it was only an underlying condition that subliminally prepped my way into Buddhism.
 It wasn’t a direct cause, since I didn’t just drop everything and hie me to a monastery on the strength of that.
 Why would I?

 I had grown up in a liberal humanist/atheist household, and I suppose that my parents believed in progress as the key to human happiness.
 Both individually and societally – be it economic, political, medical, technological, educational, psychological – whatever.
 They had grown up during World War 2, and one of my grandmothers had been a refugee.
-Within their lifetimes the world saw the Nazis defeated, the National Health Service founded, smallpox eradicated, and the fall of the Berlin Wall (to name but a few dramatic milestones).
+Within their lifetimes the world saw the Nazis defeated, the National Health Service founded, smallpox eradicated, homosexuality legalised, and the fall of the Berlin Wall (to name but a few dramatic milestones).

 As I grew older and began to think more for myself, I still saw no reason to bring religion to the table.
 The material world seemed more than enough.
 It was very kind to me, in fact.
 With no particular plan, I stumbled into a career in music.
 It was the early 1990s – an exciting time for music, after the cultural desert of the 80s, when everything seemed tidy, bland and businesslike.
 Pop-stars dressed like bankers (or like bankers playing squash – two options there) and it seemed like the world belonged to Phil Collins.
 But now the strange, the difficult, the dirty, and the creative – all began to flourish again, across all genres.

 Rock went grunge, or neo-proggy – losing the spandex and poodle-hair, anyway – and was then deemed hip enough to have a steamy affair with Funk, spawning misbegotten rogues with hybrid vigour, like the Chili Peppers.
 People like Prince made it fashionable again to be able to really, properly play that thing.
 Dance music outgrew its early idiot-child bleatings and bleepings, and entered a splendidly moody, spotty, teenage phase, complete with awful smells and ideas above its station.
-Eccentrically talented weirdos, like Björk, Beck, and Tori Amos were having in the mainstream pop-charts.
+Eccentrically talented weirdos, like Björk, Beck, and Tori Amos were having hits in the mainstream pop-charts.
 Even jazz was arguably cool(ish), I was playing quite a lot of jazz at that time, and even making some money doing so.
-Yes! [okay, not a lot of money, but some!] and “World” music [as opposed to what??] properly busted loose upon our Western ears.
+Yes! [okay, not a lot of money, but some!].
+And “World” music [as opposed to what??] properly busted loose upon our Western ears.
 To name but a few cool developments…

 Downloading hadn’t yet killed record sales, so there was still plenty of money around to fund all this delightful madness.
 “Play the game of life and win”, I thought, and I seemed to be on the winning side.
 I was happy, I supposed – optimistic, reasonably fulfilled, or at least very well entertained.
 I was making a living doing something I loved, and that didn’t require getting up early.
 Score!
 So what messed it all up?
 Why am I now a nutter in an orange bedsheet?